cms-opendata-workshop/workshop-lesson-cmssw/_episodes/04_source.md

 ~~~
 {: .language-c++}

 For instance, any instructions placed inside the `beginRun` routine will be executed every time the Framework sees a new Run (a Run is determined by the start and stop of the acquisition of the CMS detector).
-We will use the `beginJob` and `endJob` routines to book histograms and write output files.
+During the workshop, we will use the `beginJob` and `endJob` routines to book histograms and write output files.

 > ## Let's compile
 >